-Fiscal 2013 forecast assumptions reflect our planned actions given our judgment as to the most probable set of economic conditions.
 Fiscal 2014 budget and 2015 and 2016 projection assumptions reflect our planned actions for those periods given our judgment as to the most probable set of economic conditions, together with one or more hypotheses.
 The hypotheses are assumptions that are consistent with the purpose of the information, but are not necessarily the most likely to occur.
-Actual results achieved for the fiscal 2013 - 2016 periods will vary from the information presented and those variations may be material.
+Actual results achieved for the fiscal 2014-2016 periods will vary from the information presented and those variations may be material.